TheRealRedRiver559/Asyncio-IRC/README.md

 The client will ask for a username and password to login, these values do NOT matter since this is a proof of concept type of project.
 Most settings and options are configurable in the Server.py and Commands.py file such as message logging, and more.
 You can add commnads very easily due to the simple decorator system I have in place.

-A GUI is also being made for the Client program that is using a library called "CustomTkinter" It should be done in about 1-2 months.

 # Command Usage
 Commands are stored in the Commands.py file.
 Here you can edit command functionality easily and change whatever you want.
 There is a Temp.py file acting as a intermdiary for the Commands and Server file.
 This file stores some client information and general data sets.
 Kind of like a local mini data base.